-My immediate plans are to take a well deserved vacation because it’s been six years since I’ve taken even a week off, I’m really needing it badly so I’m doing that with my family in April when I get back.
-I’ve also got to wrap up the production on the [live] DVD that’s going to come out, it’s going to be a kind of collection of a few festivals that we’ve done.
-It’s going to have Metal Camp on there being kind of the main show, then we have the Rock Hard Festival and we also have Wacken from 2007 and there’s going to be videos and extras and behind the scenes and all that kind of shit.
-It’s a really live and very raw kind of a video; it’s going to be cool.
+My immediate plans are to take a well-deserved vacation because it’s been six years since I’ve even taken a week off.
+I really need it badly, so I’m doing that with my family in April when I get back.
+I’ve also got to wrap up the production on the [live] DVD that’s going to come out.
+It’s going to be a kind of collection of a few festivals that we’ve done.
+It’s going to have Metal Camp on there being kind of the main show, then we have the Rock Hard Festival, and we also have Wacken from 2007, and there’s going to be videos and extras and behind the scenes and all that kind of shit.
+It’s a real live and very raw kind of a video; it’s going to be cool.

 When do you think the DVD will be ready for release?

 No, I don’t know a release date yet.
 I would imagine probably fall this year, but I don’t really know what the record company’s plans are.
-I have to get it finished and that’s the main goal when I get back in early March, I’m going to focus on wrapping up all facets of that like video editing, authoring of the DVD and all that.
-Once we get that set I’d imagine they’ll probably wanna release it three of four months afterwards.
-But I don’t know about the DVD market because that’s new ground for us, ICED EARTH hasn’t done a DVD yet.
-ALIVE IN ATHENS [DVD] is sort of an official bootleg, I did not put my stamp on that, I would not have put that out personally, it’s horribly edited and really fucking lame because you’ve only got three cameras.
-It’s a cool document historically, but it’s not a proper DVD, it was never planned to be and it was just another way for Century Media to cash in on the continued success of ICED EARTH.
-They’re always going to do that, but unfortunately there’s not much I can do about it.
-The cool thing about this [new DVD] is that, where as ALIVE IN ATHENS was pretty polished [in the studio], these are live shows and haven’t been doctored, this is the real thing.
+I have to get it finished, and that’s the main goal when I get back in early March.
+I’m going to focus on wrapping up all facets of that, like video editing, authoring the DVD, and all that.
+Once we get that set, I’d imagine they’ll probably want to release it three of four months afterward.
+But I don’t know about the DVD market because that’s new ground for us.
+ICED EARTH hasn’t done a DVD yet.
+ALIVE IN ATHENS [DVD] is sort of an official bootleg.
+I did not put my stamp on that.
+I would not have put that out personally.
+It’s horribly edited and really fucking lame because you’ve only got three cameras.
+It’s a cool document historically, but it’s not a proper DVD, it was never planned to be, and it was just another way for Century Media to cash in on the continued success of ICED EARTH.
+They’re always going to do that, but unfortunately, there’s not much I can do about it.
+The cool thing about this [new DVD] is that, whereas ALIVE IN ATHENS was pretty polished [in the studio], these are live shows and haven’t been doctored; this is the real thing.
 The best thing for me about ALIVE IN ATHENS was the artwork; I’ve said that for years.

 When do you think the work for the next Iced Earth studio album will commence?

 Don’t know yet?
-Like I said my priority right now is to get my head clear because I’m the only one that deals with all of this stuff on a daily basis.
-The guys in the band come, they do the tour, they go home, do their everyday life and ICED EARTH happens here [in my head] 24/7 where as that is not the case with anybody else in the band.
-Before I would make any decisions about any themes or concepts or even what the album direction is going to be, I have to take a break.
-The last three and a half years have been really intense since I started writing this SOMETHING WICKED two-part thing, that was a really intense period because I wrote for a year straight and then immediately went into the studio and then on tour, went back in to finish part two and back on tour.
+As I said, my priority right now is to get my head clear because I’m the only one that deals with all of this stuff on a daily basis.
+The guys in the band come, they do the tour, they go home, do their everyday life, and ICED EARTH happens here [in my head] 24/7, whereas that is not the case with anybody else in the band.
+Before I make any decisions about any themes or concepts or even what the album direction will be, I have to take a break.
+The last three and a half years have been really intense since I started writing this SOMETHING WICKED two-part thing.
+That was a really intense period because I wrote for a year straight and then immediately went into the studio and then on tour, went back in to finish part two and back on tour.
 It’s been a constant process with no breaks.

 So I take it the SOMETHING WICKED saga is now completed?

-Once you eventually get back into the studio again, do you imagine it will be for and ICED EARTH record or perhaps another DEMONS & WIZARDS album or is that project done?
+Once you eventually get back into the studio again, do you imagine it will be for an ICED EARTH record or perhaps another DEMONS & WIZARDS album, or is that project done?

 No, DEMONS isn’t done.
 I think that’s something that Hansi [Kürsch of BLIND GUARDIAN] and I will do for the rest of our lives, but it’s going to be one of those things that we’ll do whenever we can.
-There’s things going on right now musically within me that… time will tell, I don’t know yet.
+Things are going on right now musically within me that… time will tell, I don’t know yet.
 I’m not sure what the very next project is going to be.
-I’ve got some ideas but it’s something that I’m kind of keeping under wraps right now.
+I’ve got some ideas, but it’s something that I’m kind of keeping under wraps right now.

-Rumors had it that at some point there was going to be a movie based on the SOMETHING WICKED concept.
+Rumors had it that there was going to be a movie based on the SOMETHING WICKED concept at some point.
 Is there any truth to that?

 Well, that’s something that’s a long term goal that I’d like to happen around my story.
-It’s gonna have to start in more of a organic way which would probably be in a comic book series kind of thing because it needs to be grown sort of like a band is grown.
+It’s gonna have to start in more of an organic way, which would probably be in a comic book series kind of thing because it needs to be grown sort of like a band is grown.
 I’m not interested in cashing in on the story, I could probably get with the right people in Hollywood and sell the story for a few million bucks and just walk away from it, but that’s not the way I operate.
-I wouldn’t want my story to be ruined; I would rather just not do it actually.
-So it’s one of those things for me to start off slowly, this basic story has been around in my head since 1998, since I wrote the original trilogy that was just the introduction to the story.
-The SOMETHING WICKED THIS WAY COMES record is not a concept album, the only thing related to the story is the last three songs and that was basically the introduction to what was coming which is what happened with FRAMING ARMAGEDDON and CRUCIBLE OF MAN.
-That whole thing has been in here [in his head] for a long time and it’s been building and the next step is to build like a comic book series or a graphic novel kind of thing and then, if it work and if people are attracted to it, maybe we can grow into films and that kind of stuff.
-It’s got the potential to be a cottage industry all of its own; I mean the storytelling is never ending in it which is what makes it great.
-It literally could be as big, in terms of storytelling, as the STAR TREK or STAR WARS universe, because you can take any element of human history and apply the SOMETHING WICKED universe to it.
-It’s cool, there a lot of creativity involved in that.
+I wouldn’t want my story to be ruined; I would rather just not do it, actually.
+So it’s one of those things for me to start slowly.
+This basic story has been around in my head since 1998 since I wrote the original trilogy that was just the introduction to the story.
+The SOMETHING WICKED THIS WAY COMES record is not a concept album.
+The only thing related to the story is the last three songs, and that was basically the introduction to what was coming, which is what happened with FRAMING ARMAGEDDON and CRUCIBLE OF MAN.
+That whole thing has been in here [in his head] for a long time, and it’s been building, and the next step is to build like a comic book series or a graphic novel kind of thing and then if it works, and if people are attracted to it, maybe we can grow into films and that kind of stuff.
+It’s got the potential to be a cottage industry all of its own; I mean, the storytelling is never-ending in it, which is what makes it great.
+It literally could be as big, in terms of storytelling, as the STAR TREK or STAR WARS universe because you can take any element of human history and apply the SOMETHING WICKED universe to it.
+It’s cool; they’re a lot of creativity involved in that.
 I can see that kind of thing steamrolling into something much bigger than what ICED EARTH has done.
-If it happens then great, if it doesn’t then I’m okay with that too, but I don’t wanna just sell the story and let some Hollywood producer fuck it up, that’s not an option for me.
-I just wanna take it slow and if it’s meant to be it will and if it’s not then that’s fine too, we’ve had fun and done some very cool songs and records based on the story and at the end of the day that really what I do.
+If it happens, then great.
+If it doesn’t, then I’m okay with that too, but I don’t want just to sell the story and let some Hollywood producer fuck it up.
+That’s not an option for me.
+I just want to take it slow, and if it’s meant to be, it will, and if it’s not, then that’s fine too.
+We’ve had fun and done some very cool songs and records based on the story, and at the end of the day, that really what I do.

-Since last we saw ICED EARTH (at Sweden Rock 2007), there have been some changes in the bands lineup, again.
-Most obvious change is of course the exit of Tim "Ripper" Owens and the return of Matt Barlow on vocals.
+Since last we saw ICED EARTH (at Sweden Rock 2007), there have been some changes in the band’s lineup, again.
+The most obvious change is the exit of Tim “Ripper” Owens and the return of Matt Barlow on vocals.
 How’s that been working out?